SianJade/PlantPal/README.md

 - The application has been tested across different web browsers and screens of all sizes, including iPhone (and Safari), Moto G5 (on Google Chrome and Opera), Samsung Galaxy tablet (and its inbuilt internet app,as well as Google Chrome), Amazon Kindle (using the Amazon Silk web browser), as well as on larger devices and on broswers such as Microsoft Edge, Firefox, and Internet Explorer.
 The site works well across all devices and all functionality works as intended.
 The only issue of note is that on the View all plants page, the button is not beside the plant name, but below ad off to right slightly.

-- Index.html page has a small white strip at the bottom across all devices, however this does not appear on any other page.
+- Index.html page has a small white strip across the bottom on all devices, however this does not appear on any other page.

 ## Deployment